-The Academy manages its cash by reviewing short and medium term requirements for funds.
+The MAT manages its cash by reviewing short and medium term requirements for funds.
 Surplus funds will be invested into bank accounts to give the best possible returns for the period of time the funds are to be invested.
 Apart from our main bankers (Lloyds TSB) we will restrict amounts invested in one institution to reduce risk.

-During the current year we have invested up to £2,000,000 from our current account into short term (three month terms) investment accounts held at Lloyds TSB.
-This is a reduction from previous years due to the capital expenditure on the 16 Plus extension at Sidney Stringer Academy.
+During the current year we have invested up to £1,000,000 from our current account into short term (rolling 32 days terms) investment accounts held at Lloyds TSB.
 After reviewing the short and medium term needs and the interest rates offered it was decided to invest the cash to generate additional income but still allow the flexibility of having access to the funds should it be required.
-The situation will be reviewed regularly to ensure the Academy maximises its cash.
+The situation will be reviewed regularly to ensure the MAT maximises its cash.